Build a Query

 And you might see the following trace summary when you select a span from the query results:

 A trace summary that displays multiple spans.
-Some spans have been highlighted, including a parent span named fetch_dataset_samples and one of its child spans named retriever_client_fetch.
+Some spans have been highlighted, including a parent span named product/id with a service.name of frontend.

 To explore more examples related to using relational fields with the parent. prefix, visit Examples: Query for Traces.

-The any. prefix identifies any span within a trace.
-When you use it, additional filters in your query will match only for spans in traces that match your any. span conditions.
+The child. prefix matches to a direct within a trace.
+When you use it, additional filters in your query will search through fields only in the specified child. span.

 Tip

-• If you use multiple any. relational fields in the same clause, Honeycomb will apply them all to the same span.
+• If you use multiple child. relational fields in the same clause, Honeycomb will apply them all to the same span.

 So you might use a query that contains: